MeltyPlayer/Schema/README.md

 ## Overview

-Library for serializing C# types to and from binary.
-Provides a C# Roslyn generator that automatically implements read/write logic logic.
+Library for serializing C# types to/from binary.
+Provides a Roslyn generator that automatically implements read/write logic.

 **Warning: The design of this library is still in flux, so anticipate making changes when upgrading to future versions.**